Applications in Windows 365

 For information on Universal Print requirements, see Universal Print printer provisioning tool.

-For information on setting up Universal Print with a Windows 365 Enterprise hybrid Azure Active Directory configuration, see Enable Hybrid AD/AAD Environment on Universal Print.
+For information on setting up Universal Print with a Windows 365 Enterprise hybrid Microsoft Entra configuration, see Enable Hybrid AD / Azure AD Environment on Universal Print.